bilke/Craft-Docs/source/plugins/db/records.rst

 ``defineRelations()`` works basically the same as `CActiveRecord <http://www.yiiframework.com/doc/api/1.1/CActiveRecord>`_’s `relations() <http://www.yiiframework.com/doc/api/1.1/CActiveRecord#relations-detail>`_ method (see `Relational Active Record <http://www.yiiframework.com/doc/guide/1.1/en/database.arr>`_ from the Yii docs), with two differences:

-- You don’t need to specify the namespace of the related record class in the second argument (defaults to the Blocks namespace)
+- You don’t need to specify the namespace of the related record class in the second argument (defaults to the Craft namespace)
 - You don’t need to specify the foreign key column name in BELONGS_TO relations (defaults to the relation name appended with “Id”)